warteamx/boilerplate/src/modules/haufe/README.md

 - Frontend:
 - - Using React (create react app) / Redux toolkit / React Query
 - - Using Css grid for the layout
-- Backend: Express / Firebase Admin / MongoDB (Atlas)
+- Backend: Express / Firebase Admin / MongoDB (Atlas) / Docker (Only for dev enviroment )

 ### LOGIN
 - Used firebase Auth for Login Functionality.